Embird Embroidery Software

 Parameters - Fill

-This chapter provides a comprehensive guide to the Fill parameters.
-It details the settings available for three primary fill types: Plain Fill, including options for pattern, spacing of stitches, angle, and underlay; Auto Column, explaining its automatic stitch generation; and Motif Fill, covering motif selection, spacing, grid configuration, and scaling.
-This chapter also touches upon advanced features like pull compensation, gradients, and various effects that can be applied to fill objects.
+This chapter provides a comprehensive guide to Fill parameters.
+It details the settings available for three primary fill types: Plain Fill, which includes options for patterns, stitch spacing, angles, and underlays; Auto Column, which explains automatic satin stitch generation; and Motif Fill, which covers motif selection, spacing, grid configuration, and scaling.
+Additionally, this chapter addresses advanced features such as pull compensation, gradients, and various effects applicable to fill objects.

-The Fill object can be filled with stitches in one of these ways:
+A Fill object can be processed with stitches using one of the following methods:

 Fill Options